mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 >>> is_multi_sensor_dataset(multi_dataset, frame="body", raise_exception=True)
 Traceback (most recent call last):
     ...
-ValueError: The passed object appears to be a MultiSensorDataset, but for the sensor with the name "left_sensor", the following validation error was raised:
+ValidationError: The passed object appears to be a MultiSensorDataset, but for the sensor with the name "left_sensor", the following validation error was raised:
 The passed object does not seem to be a SingleSensorDataset.
 The validation failed with the following error:
 The dataframe is expected to have columns: ['acc_pa', 'acc_ml', 'acc_si', 'gyr_pa', 'gyr_ml', 'gyr_si'].